Leveraging professional skills.

 Defining and Valuing Pro Bono Service (PDF) »

 Press release: “Taproot Foundation Announces That Services Donated by Business Professionals are Valued at $150 Per Hour--A 25% Increase Over 2009 Rates” (PDF) »

-With partnership from CECP, Taproot Foundation has developed the 2015 standard for the average per hour value of pro bono service.
-The current rate is $150 per hour, an increase from $120 as published in 2009, also in partnership with CECP.
+In partnership with Taproot Foundation, CECP has developed the 2015 standard for the average per hour value of pro bono service.
+The current rate is $150 per hour, an increase from $120 as published in 2009, also in partnership with Taproot.
 The data used for the current valuation model were supplied by the 2015 Salary Guides on average starting salaries (excluding benefits, bonuses, or other incentives) for accounting and finance, administrative, technology, legal, and creative professionals produced annually by Robert Half.
 The dollar values reflect average, national hourly rates of pay, adjusted for consulting, for multiple professions across three levels of experience.